GetAssuredDev/GetAssured-Business/_pages/faqs.md

 </div>
 <div class="collapsible-body" markdown="1">

 You can download our brochure for more information.
-If you still have any queries, click on  “Get Started”  located at the top right hand corner of our page and fill up the google form with your contact details.
+If you still have any queries, click on  “Contact Us”  located at the top right hand corner of our page and fill up the google form with your contact details.
 Our friendly team will get back to you by the next working day.

 </div>